DaGhostman/vscode-tree-view/README.md

 \* Note there might be slight variation in feature's behavior, but those mainly come from external library limitations/behavior and will be fixed/normalized ASAP

+## Languages:
+ - PHP
+ - TypeScript
+ - Javascript (ES6 is the target and while most of ES5 should be compatible)
+ - Python (Still experimental)
+ - JSON
+ - openHAB

 ## Attributions

 - Contributors: